 Will I have to change my primary care doctor or specialist?

-No. In fact, the Cullman Regional Center Wound Healing Center prefers to work with your physician or medical specialist during the treatments.
+No. In fact, the Hyperbaric & Wound Care Center prefers to work with your physician or medical specialist during the treatments.
 We even keep your doctor informed with frequent progress reports.
-While you’ll be receiving treatment for your wound from our center, you’ll continue to receive all of your routine care from your primary physician.
+While you’ll be receiving treatment for your wound locally, from our center, you’ll continue to receive all of your routine care from your primary physician.

 Does insurance cover specialized wound care treatments?